 Near a small beach settlement named Hector (just like the dolphins), off-grid and off-road, lies one of West Coast’s coolest eco accommodations.
 This 12-bed, self-catering, shared-facilities lodge comes with amazing views at very affordable rates.

 Things are a bit different at the Old Slaughterhouse.
-To start with, you can’t just pull up at the front door (25 min north of Westport on SH 6) because, from the parking area, there’s a 10 minute uphill track before you arrive.
+To start with, you can’t just pull up at the front door (25 min north of Westport on SH 6) because, from the parking area, there’s a 10-minute uphill track before you arrive.
 No question though that it’s well worth the short bush walk as, at 100 m above the Tasman Sea and with 100 km of coastline in view, the lodge sits in prime position for both relaxing or active stays.
-It’s also well placed for dolphin viewing, especially in summer.
+It’s also well placed for dolphin viewing, especially in spring and summer.

-Hand crafted from recycled timber and other materials, the lodge runs on hydro power and spring water.
-Choose from double, twin or triple rooms, a cabin for two and camp sites.
-The bedrooms and communal areas have wide covered verandahs perfect for daytime wildlife watching or relaxing during the sunset magic hour.
+Handcrafted from recycled timber and other materials, the lodge runs on hydropower and spring water.
+Choose from double, twin or triple rooms, a cabin for two and campsites.
+The bedrooms and communal areas have wide, covered verandahs perfect for daytime wildlife watching or relaxing during the sunset magic hour.

 And, Hector?
 Sir James Hector was a 19th century scientist and naturalist, curator of New Zealand’s national museum (now known as Te Papa) and the first scientist to study the little dolphin species.